 Desktop, Nice to Have

-Sunrise (Mac, iOS, Android) — Sunrise is my calendar app.
-Given the UI constraints associated with Command+Tab for application switching, I prefer always-open apps to exist as their own apps rather than as a tab in Chrome.
-Sunrise offers this, and a great calendar UI.
+Fantastical (Mac, iOS, no Android) — Given the UI constraints associated with Command+Tab for application switching, I prefer always-open apps to exist as their own apps rather than as a tab in Chrome.
+Also the NLP is amazing.
+Fantastical offers this, and a great calendar UI.
 It hooks up to just about every service you can ask for — FaceBook, Google, Exchange, etc. Note, if you’re using any email-calendar-CRM syncing services for work like Yesware, Cirrus Insight, or ToutApp, Sunrise probably won’t work for you.
 In that case, I would use Google Calendar because of those key integrations.

 Divvy — a really cool window management tool.
 I keep Clear not only open at all times, but actively visible as the right 1/6th of my screen.
 Why?
 Because it helps me remember what I need to do at all times.
 As the old saying goes, “Out of sight, out of mind.”
 So I keep Clear on the right hand side of my screen at all times.
 The only problem with doing this is that window management becomes a real problem.
 OS X doesn’t easily allow you to set windows at the right size to make this work.
 But Divvy does.
 Magic.